kalgoritmi/pycongr25/talk.md

 </div>

 <!--
-In cases where we test code that expects dependencies as arguments to function calls and we can control it.
+In what other ways can we replace a dependency?

+In this example, we call read_file.
+The implementation simply returns the contents of the already opened file.

+Notice that read_file does not own the FileIO object, it just operates on it.

-We can pass the mock object directly in place of the dependency.
+When a function accepts its dependency as a parameter, there’s no need to patch.
+Instead, pass a mock object in place of the dependency.

-Additionally, we can set the `spec` argument to match the object being replaced, in this case `FileIO`.

-No need to use patch in this case.
+-- In the test, we create a MagicMock with a spec argument.
+The spec makes the mock strictly follow the protocol of the FileIO class.

+That’s why calling an arbitrary method on it raises an AttributeError the mock only allows real FileIO methods.
 -->

 ---